Alex Verdugo Preview, Player Props: Red Sox vs. Orioles

 Alex Verdugo At The Plate

-- Verdugo has had an RBI in 38 games this season (27.9%), including 13 multi-RBI outings (9.6%).
+- Verdugo has driven in a run in 38 games this year (27.7%), including 13 games with more than one RBI (9.5%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.